COVID-19 pandemic in Hawaii

 Linear plot of Hawaii COVID-19 infections by county.

 The COVID-19 pandemic in Hawaii affected all aspects of life in the state, demolishing its economy, closing its schools and straining its healthcare system, even though it experienced far less spread than other US states.

 Throughout the pandemic, Oahu had the most cases, in absolute terms, although Lanai had the most per capita.
-Maui and Hawaii followed Oahu, trailed by Kauai.
+Maui and Hawaii followed Oahu, trailed by Kauaʻi.
 Hawaii consistently ranked among the most-vaccinated of US states.